fsjavier/loketable/README.md

 9. Heroku Deployment:

     - Click Deploy tab in Heroku
-    - In the 'Deployment method' section select 'Github' and click the 'connect to Github'
+    - In the 'Deployment method' section select 'Github' and click 'Connect to Github'
     - In the 'search' field enter the repository name
     - Connect to link the heroku app with the Github repository
     - Click "Deploy Branch" or enable "Automacti Deploys"